naussika/pokemonautomation.github.io/docs/Programs/PokemonLZA/AutoFossil.md

 Choose what the program stops on:

-- A shiny fossil Pokémon
+- Stops on a shiny fossil Pokémon
-- An alpha fossil Pokémon
+- Stops on an alpha fossil Pokémon
-- A shiny or alpha fossil Pokémon
+- Stops on a shiny or an alpha fossil Pokémon
-- A shiny alpha fossil Pokémon
+- Stops on a shiny alpha fossil Pokémon

-### How many fossils to revive before checking them in box
+### How many Fossils

-The more fossils to revive in one go, the more efficient the program is.
+How many fossils to revive in one go before checking whether they are shiny and/or alpha in box.
+The more fossils you revive in one go, the more efficient the program is.
 Fossil shiny chance is not affected by the shiny charm.
 So we would want every little speed we can get.

-### Take a Video on Switch when found
+### Take Video

 Record a video when found a match.

-### Go home when done
+### Go Home When Done

 When program finishes, whether to go to Switch home screen.